 (b) given to the debtor within 21 days of the termination of the tied loan contract or the tied continuing credit contract.

+Note for this regulation:

-Note — Section 126(1) of the Code provides for the termination of a linked maintenance services contract if a credit contract is terminated.
+Section 126(1) of the Code provides for the termination of a linked maintenance services contract if a credit contract is terminated.
 Section 126(2) of the Code requires the credit provider in that case to inform the debtor in accordance with the regulations of the debtor’s rights under section 126.

 29. Rebate of consideration